St. Alphonsus Liguori Church, Rome

-The Church of Saint Alphonsus Liguori (Chiesa di Sant'Alfonso di Liguori all'Esquilino in Italian) is a rectory church located on the Via Merulana on the Esquiline Hill of central Rome's Vth prefecture, Italy, and a titular church for a Cardinal-priest under the name Santissimo Redentore e Sant'Alfonso in Via Merulana (Holy Redeemer and St. Alfonso).
+The Church of Saint Alphonus of Liguori (Chiesa di Sant'Alfonso di Liguori all'Esquilino in Italian) is a rectory church located on the Via Merulana on the Esquiline Hill of central Rome's Vth prefecture, Italy, and a titular church for a Cardinal-priest under the name Santissimo Redentore e Sant'Alfonso in Via Merulana (Church of the Most Holy Redeemer and Saint Alphonse).

 Church

 It is dedicated to St. Alphonsus Liguori, the founder of the Congregation of the Most Holy Redeemer (Redemptorists), who built and staff the church.

 The church is one of the rare examples of neo-Gothic architecture in Rome.
 It is one of the last papal churches of Rome, although the Redemptorists have possession of the church and its related complex.

 It was built between 1855 and 1859, designed by the Scottish architect George Wigley.
 The facade made of brick and travertine features three doors.
 In the central tympanum of the door there is a polychrome mosaic, depicting Our Lady of Perpetual Help.
 The facade is further embellished by a rose window.

 The interior decorations, rich with marble, from the end of the nineteenth century, are by the Bavarian painter and Redemptorist Max Schmalzl (1850-1930).
-The apse is crowned by a mosaic, put in place in 1964, depicting the Redeemer enthroned between the Virgin Mary and St. Joseph.
+The apse is crowned by a mosaic, put in place in 1964, depicting the Redeemer enthroned between the Virgin Mary and Saint Joseph.
 Below the mosaic hangs the original icon of Our Lady of Perpetual Help, which was produced in Crete in the 14th century.
-This icon was stolen from Keras Kardiotissas Monastery in 1498 and given to the Redemptorists by Pope Pius IX in 1866.

-It enjoyed a papal visit from Pope John Paul II on 30 June 1991.
+This icon was claimed to have been stolen from Keras Kardiotissas Monastery in 1498 and given to the Redemptorists by Pope Pius IX in 1866.
+The shrine received a papal visit from Pope John Paul II on 30 June 1991.